PiBrewing/craftbeerpi4-documentation/master/development/example_actor.md

     GPIO.setmode(GPIO.BCM)
 ```

-Right before your Actor class, you need to pecify the plugin/actor properties such as GPIO pin or if the actor should be low or high on active (inverted).
+Right before your Actor class, you need to specify the plugin/actor properties such as GPIO pin or if the actor should be low or high on active (inverted).
 These properties  can be selected or changed for each instance of an actor.

 ```
 @parameters([Property.Select(label="GPIO", options=[0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27]),